cgta/otest/README.md

-# otest - Unit Testing for Scala and ScalaJs
+# otest 0.1.3 - Unit Testing for Scala and ScalaJs

 It's suites are very similar to FunSuites from ScalaTest and its assertions simply throw `cgta.otest.AssertionFailure` when they fail.

 It was inspired by [utest](https://github.com/lihaoyi/utest), but designed to fit into our legacy codebase, with minimal refactoring.

+It currently is built targeting `Scala 2.10` & `Scala 2.11` as well as  `ScalaJs 0.5.0-RC2`

 ## Motivation

-CGTA LLC has several hundred unit tests written as FunSuites for ScalaTest, we are in the process of porting our codebase over to cross compile in ScalaJs and we needed something that would make porting over the unit tests as easy as possible.
+CGTA  has several hundred unit tests written as FunSuites for ScalaTest, we are in the process of porting our codebase over to cross compile in ScalaJs and we needed something that would make porting over the unit tests as easy as possible.